Sushil Kumar Modi: Political career

 In 1990, he joined active politics and successfully contested from Patna Central Assembly (now known as Kumhrar (Vidhan Sabha constituency)).
-He was re-elected in 1995 & 2000.
+He was re-elected in 1995 and 2000.
 In 1990, he was made the Chief Whip of the BJP Bihar Legislature Party.
 From 1996 until 2004 he was the Leader of Opposition in the State Assembly.
-He filed the Public Interest Litigation (PIL) in the Patna High Court against Lalu Prasad Yadav, which was later known as Fodder Scam.
+He filed the Public Interest Litigation (PIL) in the Patna High Court against Lalu Prasad Yadav, which was later known as the Fodder Scam.
 He became a member of Lok Sabha in 2004 representing the constituency of Bhagalpur.

 Modi was the Minister for Parliamentary Affairs in a short-lived Nitish Kumar government in 2000.
 He supported the formation of the State of Jharkhand.

 In 2005 Bihar election, NDA came to power and Modi was elected the leader of Bihar BJP Legislature Party.
 He subsequently resigned from the Lok Sabha and took over as the Deputy Chief Minister of Bihar.
 He was given the Finance Portfolio along with a number of other departments.
 After NDA victory in 2010 Bihar elections, he continued to be the Deputy Chief Minister of Bihar.
 Modi did not contest the 2005 and 2010 Bihar Assembly elections to be able to campaign for BJP.

 In 2017, Sushil Modi was the main player behind the fall of the JDU-RJD Grand Alliance government in Bihar, with his continuous tirade against RJD chief Lalu Prasad and his family for four months over his alleged benami properties and irregular financial transactions.

-Sushil Kumar Modi was Nitish Kumar’s deputy CM for around 11 years and the duo is often referred to as Ram-Laxman ki jodi in the political circles of Bihar.
+Sushil Kumar Modi was Nitish Kumar’s deputy Chief Minister for 11 years and the duo was often referred to as Ram-Laxman ki jodi in the political circles of Bihar.

-On 8 December 2020, he was elected unopposed to the Rajya Sabha from Bihar to fill the vacant seat after the demise of Ram Vilas Paswan.
-He became the only leader from Bihar to have been a member of the Rajya Sabha, Lok Sabha, Bihar Legislative Council and Bihar Legislative Assembly.
+On 8 December 2020, he was elected unopposed to the Rajya Sabha from Bihar to fill the vacant seat after Ram Vilas Paswan's death.
+He became one of the few Indian leaders to have been a member of both the Rajya Sabha and the Lok Sabha — both houses of the legislature.

+Political views

+Modi was opposed to efforts to legalize same-sex marriage in India, describing supporters as "left-liberals” who want to “imitate the West and impose such laws" on the Indian public.
+Modi argued that legalizing same-sex marriage in India would "cause complete havoc with the delicate balance of personal laws in the country".

+Illness and death

+On 3 April 2024, Modi revealed that he had been diagnosed with cancer six months previously, and would not take part in the BJP’s Lok Sabha campaign for the 2024 general election.
+He died after a prolonged battle with cancer on 13 May 2024, at the age of 72.
+During the Lok Sabha elections, he had revealed his illness on social media .According to Narendra Modi "He has played an invaluable role in the rise and success of BJP in Bihar".